-- A company that has been convicted of a forced or child labour violation in the last two years. - A company whose certificate was withdrawn for a breach of chain of custody in the last two years. - A company whose certificate was suspended in the last six months. - Enhanced fishery or farm operations that are out of scope of the MSC Fisheries or ASC Farm Standards.
+- A company that has been successfully prosecuted for a forced or child labour violation in the last two years. - A company whose certificate was withdrawn for a breach of chain of custody in the last two years. - A company whose certificate was suspended in the last six months. - Enhanced fishery or farm operations that are out of scope of the MSC Fishery or ASC Farm Standards.